MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 #### { EXPIREDATE **='**_date_**'** | RETAINDAYS **=** _days_ }
 Specifies when the backup set for this backup can be overwritten.
 If these options are both used, RETAINDAYS takes precedence over EXPIREDATE.

-If neither option is specified, the expiration date is determined by the **mediaretention** configuration setting.
+If neither option is specified, the expiration date is determined by the `media retention` configuration setting.
 For more information, see [Server Configuration Options](../../database-engine/configure-windows/server-configuration-options-sql-server.md).

 > [!IMPORTANT]
 > These options only prevent [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] from overwriting a file.
 Tapes can be erased using other methods, and disk files can be deleted through the operating system.
 For more information about expiration verification, see SKIP and FORMAT in this topic.